-- B5 Paragraph 21 requires disclosure of material accounting policy information, which is expected to include information about the measurement basis (or bases) for financial instruments used in preparing the financial statements.
-For financial instruments, such disclosure may include: - (a) for financial liabilities designated as at fair value through profit or loss: - (i) the nature of the financial liabilities the entity has designated as at fair value through profit or loss;

-- (ii) the criteria for so designating such financial liabilities on initial recognition; and - (iii) how the entity has satisfied the conditions in paragraph 4.2.2 of IFRS 9 for such designation. - (aa) for financial assets designated as measured at fair value through profit or loss: - (i) the nature of the financial assets the entity has designated as measured at fair value through profit or loss; and - (ii) how the entity has satisfied the criteria in paragraph 4.1.5 of IFRS 9 for such designation. - (b) [deleted] - (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 3.1.2 of IFRS 9). - (d) [deleted] - (e) how net gains or net losses on each category of financial instrument are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income. - (f) [deleted] - (g) [deleted]
+- B5 19Paragraph 21 requires disclosure of the measurement basis (or bases) used in preparing the financial statements and the other accounting policies used that are relevant to an understanding of the financial statements.
+For financial instruments, such disclosure may include: - (a) for financial liabilities designated as at fair value through profit or loss: - (i) the nature of the financial liabilities the entity has designated as at fair value through profit or loss; - (ii) the criteria for so designating such financial liabilities on initial recognition; and - (iii) how the entity has satisfied the conditions in paragraph4.2.2 of Ind AS 109 for such designation. - (aa) for financial assets designated as measured at fair value through profit or loss: - the nature of the financial assets the entity has designated as measured at fair value through profit or loss; and - (ii) how the entity has satisfied the criteria in paragraph4.1.5 of Ind AS 109 for such designation. - (b) [Refer Appendix 1] - (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 3.1.2 of Ind AS 109). - (d) [Refer Appendix 1] - (e) how net gains or net losses on each category of financial instrument are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income.